America’s Best College Football Town: Top Badgers Gameday Traditions

 Stroll down Regent Street before any Badger football game and you’ll find thousands of fans enjoying tailgate parties stocked with their favorite food and beverages.
 If you’re looking to set up your own tailgate, cruise the residential streets around Camp Randall Stadium.
 Many homes allow you to park in their yard for a small fee.
 Not looking to set up your own camp?
-Make sure and check out these four Badger game-day hotspots.
+Check out these four Badger gameday hotspots instead.

-The Arch March is a Badger tradition that started in 2003.
-Fans are encouraged to cheer on Badger football players and coaches as the team buses arrive at the Camp Randall Arch at the intersection of Randall and Dayton streets.
+This Badger tradition started in 2003.
+Fans are encouraged to cheer on football players and coaches as the team buses arrive at the Camp Randall Arch at the intersection of Randall and Dayton streets.
 The Arch March takes place approximately two hours before the start of each home game.

-Football fans are invited to visit Badgerville, the official pre-game event of Wisconsin Athletics.
-Badgerville features great food and entertainment including music, an appearance by members of the UW Band and activities for kids, including inflatable games.
+Visit the official pre-game event of Wisconsin Athletics for great food, music and kids' activities, along with appearances by members of the UW Band and current UW athletes.
 Badgerville is located on the grass field just north of Camp Randall Stadium along Breese Terrace.
-Free and open to the public, gates open 2 1/2 hours before kickoff.
+Gates to the free event open 2 ½ hours before kickoff.

-The original Badger game-day experience located at the beautiful Union South features great food, live music, a UW Marching Band performance, Bucky Badger and games for the whole family!
+The original Badger gameday experience located at the beautiful Union South features food, live music, a UW Marching Band performance, Bucky Badger and games for the whole family!
 The festivities begin 2 ½ hours before kickoff.

 The 5th Quarter

-Nearly every college band in the country presents a post-game performance to entertain fans exiting the stadium, but nowhere except Camp Randall Stadium can you find 35,000 die-hard fans who will stay for 45 minutes after the game to watch the University of Wisconsin Marching Band.
+Nearly every college band in the country presents a post-game performance to entertain fans exiting the stadium, but nowhere except Camp Randall Stadium can you find 35,000 die-hard fans who will stay for 45 minutes after the game to watch the UW Marching Band.
 Fans stay to watch, sing, dance and enjoy the excitement of this Wisconsin tradition.

-On October 10, 1998, a tradition was born.
-Today, between the 3rd and 4th quarters, more than 80,000 fans Jump Around at Camp Randall Stadium to House of Pain’s party smash hit "Jump Around."
-Don’t be alarmed if you’re sitting in the upper deck and begin to feel the concrete floor beneath you shake, this is known to happen from time to time.
+On Oct.
+10, 1998, a tradition was born.
+Today, between the 3rd and 4th quarters at Camp Randall Stadium, more than 80,000 fans get on their feet to follow the directive of House of Pain’s party smash hit "Jump Around."
+Don’t be alarmed if you’re sitting in the upper deck and begin to feel the concrete floor beneath you shake; this is known to happen from time to time.